Fernando Caracena, PhD, physicist

 My preparation and area of research was theoretical physics.
 The work for my PhD thesis was in the Electrodynamics of Vector Bosons, which are the particles that mediate the Weak Interaction.
 I received my doctorate from Case Western University in 1968, a year that the president of the U S induced a PhD glut in physics.

 Eventually, I was offered an assistant professorship at a start up college in the center of Denver, Metropolitan State College.
+[It is now a Metropolitan State University of Denver.]
 There, I served a stint as chairman of the physics department and also, in the Faculty Senate.
 Eventually, I became fed up with the political struggles that we faced being located so close to the state capital building.
 I looked for an opportunity to get into research.
 The opportunity came in the area of weather.

 I saw in Science magazine that the National Center for Atmospheric Research advertised NSF postdoctoral fellowships in atmospheric research under their Advanced Studies Program (ASP).
 I received two post-doctoral fellowships in the ASP program, the last one on a year's leave of absence from Metropolitan State College, at the end of which I was offered a position as a researcher at the National Oceanic and Atmospheric Administration (NOAA) in Boulder, Colorado.